united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 +++
 title = "1.
 Installation"
 menuTitle = "1.
 Installation"
-description = "Install the United Manufacturing Hub using the Management Console." weight = 1000
+description = "Install the United Manufacturing Hub together with all required tools on a Linux Operating System." weight = 1000
 +++

-  The United Manufacturing Hub will be installed, or you can linking your existing UMH instance with the Management Console.
+The United Manufacturing Hub (UMH) can be deployed on various external devices, including edge devices and virtual machines (VMs).
+For initial installations or for development purposes, it is recommended to use a VM.

 ## Software Requirements
 The UMH installation requires one of the following Operaing System on your server:
-  - Flatcar version current-2023 or higher
-  - RHEL 9.0 or higher

-  If you already have one of them runnning or if you don't have it yet running, but would like to install Flatcar on the server, you can follow this guide.

-  You can try other OS, but proceed on your own risk (but we would be glad if you could write us if it worked or not on a certain OS, just contact us in [Discord](https://discord.gg/F9mqkZnm9d))
+- Flatcar version current-2023 or higher (3510.3.1).
+Recommended where where you have full control over the operating system.
+To install Flatcar on your server, follow [this guide](https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-bare-metal/). <!-- This article needs to be merged together https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-virtual-machine/ https://learn.umh.app/course/flatcar-installation-on-proxmox/ -->
+- Red Hat Enterprise Linux (RHEL) 9.0 and higher.
+Recommended when you can choose only out of a small amount of potnetial Operating System in your large enterprise

+While UMH is optimized for RHEL and Flatcar, it can theoretically run on other Linux distributions.
+However, support is not guaranteed.
+For Windows, you could try running on of the above described Operating Systems in a VM (e.g., Hyper-V).
+If you experiment with other systems, we encourage sharing your experiences on our [Discord](https://discord.gg/F9mqkZnm9d) channel.

 ## Hardware Requirements

-  You will need a device that fits the following requirements:
-  - CPU cores: 4
+- CPU: Minimum 4 cores
-  - Memory size: 16 GB
+- Memory: 16 GB RAM
-  - available disk space: 32 GB
+- Disk Space: 32 GB available

-  If you are at the limits of these requirements, the installation might take longer.
-It is also advised, to close other unused programs during the installation.
+Note: Systems at the edge of these requirements may experience longer installation times.
+Close other programs during installation for optimal performance.

-## Flatcar Installation
+## Installation Steps
-  If you would like to install Flatcar on your server, follow [this documentaion](https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-bare-metal/).
-If you have the mentioned OS running, skip this step.

-  {{% notice note %}}
-  **The Management Console provides a demo mode for a quick overview without additional setups.**
-  If you would like to run the UMH on a VM, setup the environment and install a OS.
-We recommend you to install it with Flatcar or simmilar OS.
-[This guide](https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-virtual-machine/) helps you for installing the UMH on Flatcar with VM.
-  You can also read a instruction for [UMH Deployment on Proxmox with Flatcar and k3s](https://learn.umh.app/course/flatcar-installation-on-proxmox/).
-  {{% /notice %}}

-## Install UMH with the Management Console

-  The Management Console is a client-side web application, designed to assist you in the installation, configuration, and maintenance of the United Manufacturing Hub (UMH).
-  **To avoid any confusion, it's essential to understand that the United Manufacturing Hub does not mandate Windows; this requirement only pertains to the Management Console, not the UMH itself.**

 1. [Open the Management Console](https://management.umh.app/) in the browser.

 2. When you are finished with the creation of your account, enter your information and click on **SIGN IN**.